 - Run a knife gently around the edge of the cake before releasing from the pan.
 Turn out onto a plate or release from springform pan.
 Place the papered side of the cake up.
 Remove paper.

-- Ice with frosting of your choice or marmalade sauce.
+- Ice with frosting of your choice, powdered sugar or marmalade sauce.
 Serve.
 (Can be served alone too.)